End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 A BOUNCE BACK TO NORMALITY OR DEGLOBALISATION POST COVID-19

-According to Aleksi Neuvonen, the COVID-19 pandemic is a lot about previously identified risks coming true at force for the first time.
+According to Aleksi Neuvonen, the COVID-19 pandemic is a lot about previously identified risks coming true at full force for the first time.

 “The global shortage of personal protective equipment for healthcare is probably the most glaring example.
 People outside the healthcare sector are certainly following it closely as well, no doubt wondering what it would take for the same to happen in their industry.”